Creating an efficient manufacturing process is a difficult and time-consuming undertaking.

-4. Scale what works when you’re ready to do so
+4. Continuous Improvement: Scale what works when you’re ready to do so

 When manufacturers start applying this kind of all-for-one philosophy to their production process, they can make improvements not only to the way things are down but also to the scale at which they’re done.
 If a customer suddenly asks for a massive increase in production to meet their own internal demands, a manufacturer will be better able to meet the increase if LSS standards and techniques and continuous improvement thinking are already in place.
 When a manufacturing line has been established using LSS techniques, it will be relatively easy to duplicate the production lines to increase throughput to meet Takt times.

 With a sustained increase in production output over time (e.g., every week) the gains are clear to see and can lead to overall production gains that can be truly staggering.
 Manufacturers will only be able to tackle a large project like this after they’ve started ingraining the principles of LSS; once they’ve had the chance to earn buy-in from the entire team, project start-up times can decrease drastically.